Nightmares a Window into the Troubled Mind

 • Have mind-body practices such as meditation, yoga, tai chi, and so on.

 Generally, nightmares do involve the brain.
-The power of dreams and nightmares is that the brain communicates something happening in the waking life of a person.
+What fascinating about nightmares is that, the brain communicates something happening in the waking life of a person.
 They are activities of the subconscious mind.

-So, when we experience nightmares and dreams we must examine what is going on in our lives in terms of mental health and overall well-being.
+So, when we experience nightmares and dreams we must examine what is going on in our lives for mental health and overall well-being.

 Translate